Tuesday, November 4, 2025

 This doesn’t seem like a particularly relevant question, but it came up in the first three source quotes that Joseph provided.
 The Masoretes were traditional Jews of the time.
 Their goal in putting ink to paper was to preserve the reading tradition that they had received.
 They would have held to the same general beliefs that basically all Jews held at the time, which included some things that I personally would consider superstitious.

 I mean, how does one define “superstition”?
 Relevant to this discussion is the fact that the Mishnah prohibited the pronunciation of the Tetragrammaton as far back as the early third Century (cf. Sanhedrin 10:1: אֵ֫לּוּ שֶׁאֵין לָהֶם חֵ֫לֶק לָעוֹלָם הַבָּא... אַף הַהוֹגֶה אֶת־הַשֵּׁם (הַמְּפֹרָשׁ) בְּאוֹתִיּוֹתָיו).
-Consequently, the Masoretes would have held to the belief that pronouncing the Name would lead to exclusion from the World to Come, which was believed in all forms of Judaism at that time.
-It is no more superstitiious to believe this than to believe that fornication or adultery might keep one from Paradise, which can be assumed to be a standard belief among Christians (though we cannot be sure in today’s political environment).
+This may well have be so fully within the consciousness of the Jewish people of all stripes—even Karaites—that the tradition was not to pronounce the Name when reading (even if someone did have opinions of how it should be pronounced that was not published somewhere), but instead to substitute the Name with “circumlocutions” (to use Nehemia Gordon’s term).
+Consequently, the Masoretes may have held to the belief that pronouncing the Name would lead to exclusion from the World to Come, which was believed throughout Judaism at that time and, to a great extent, among Jews today.
+It is no more superstitious to believe this than to believe that fornication or adultery might keep one from Paradise, which can be assumed to be a standard belief among Christians (though we cannot be sure in today’s political environment).

-So, I’m not sure what superstition is being referenced by either De Moor or Gomarus in Weissman’s article.
-Perhaps they are saying that it is superstitious to replace the name יהוה with either אֲדֹנָי or אֱלֹהִים when reading.
-By their time, it would not have had to do with superstition so much as simply with the reading tradition, which is what they were interested in preserving.
+So, I’m not absolutely certain what superstition is being referenced by either De Moor or Gomarus in Weissman’s article.
+Perhaps they are saying that replacing the name יהוה with either אֲדֹנָי or אֱלֹהִים when reading can only be justified through superstitious reasoning.
+By the time of the Masorets (who were operating more than half a millennium after the composition of the Mishnah), it would not have had to do with superstition so much as simply with the reading tradition, which is what they were interested in preserving.
 Their entire focus was on preserving the reading tradition—how the words were spelled (orthography), how they should be pronounced (vocalization), and where the text should be corrected (with the kri-ktiv system).
+Even the chanting notation was part of their preservation purpose.
+One consistent part of that tradition was the replacement of the Tetragrammaton with words that meant “the Lord” and “God.”
+We certainly don’t think that modern Jews make this replacement out of superstitious thinking, and I don’t think it’s valid to attribute such issues to the Masoretes, whether they were Karaites or not.

 Does the vocalization (נִקּוּד) go back to Moses?